 How to Get Rid of Under-eye Bags Like an Esthetician

 The skin around our eyes is oh-so delicate and extra noticeable (windows to the soul and all that), so it’s no surprise that the under-eye area is one of the top areas for concern for our clients.
-Here, we’re specifically going to tackle under-eye bags and puffiness, not to be confused with dark circles, which we’ll address in a separate post.
-Let's get the not-so-fun facts out of the way: under-eye bags can be genetic and also tend to arise as you age.
-The good news is, this doesn't mean there's nothing you can do about them!
+Here, we’re specifically going to tackle how to improve under-eye bags and puffiness, not to be confused with dark circles, which we’ll address in a separate post.
+Let's get the not-so-fun facts out of the way: under-eye bags can be genetic and also tend to worsen with with age.
+The good news is this doesn't mean there's nothing you can do about them!
 The first step is to determine that you’re targeting the correct issue.

 How to check whether you have dark circles or under-eye bags

-Under-eye bags—puffiness under the eye area—are easy to confuse with dark circles—darkness around the eye area.
-Puffiness under the eyes can look like dark circles because the shape can cause shadows and make your eye area appear darker.
-To make sure that your concern is under-eye bags and not dark circles, while looking in the mirror, gently lift up the skin under your eyes to see if you notice a color difference between your undereyes and the rest of your skin.
+To make sure that your concern is under-eye bags and not dark circles, while looking in the mirror, gently lift up the skin under your eyes to see if you notice a color difference between your under-eye and the rest of your skin.
 If you notice that your under-eye skin is in fact darker, you have dark circles and you should focus on treatments for pigmentation and brightening.
 If your lifted skin is the same color as the rest of your skin, your concerns are likely with under-eye puffiness or skin that is extra thin and transparent.
+If skin is thin and/or there is micro-circulation congestion under the eye you can see areas appearing darker bluish blackish or purple and remedies for this would be to thicken the under-eye skin and relieve congestion with circulation boosters like bilberry and butcher's broom.

 The causes of under-eye bags and puffiness

-Under-eye bags can be caused by different conditions of the skin, including sagging and weakening of the muscles around your eyes, which happen naturally as you age.
-They can also be caused by health conditions such as allergies and kidney diseases—check in with your healthcare provider if you suspect this to be the case!—and also lifestyle choices such as lack of sleep and salty foods.
+Under-eye bags can be caused by different conditions of the skin, including sagging and weakening of the muscles around your eyes, which happens naturally as you age.
+They can also be caused by health conditions such as allergies and kidney diseases.
+Check in with your healthcare provider if you suspect this to be the case and also lifestyle choices such as lack of sleep and salty foods as they can cause fluid accumulation.

 Drink plenty of water and try a low-sodium diet